marcopxt/NAPB/README.md

 ![simulation_NAPB](https://user-images.githubusercontent.com/59318360/179001056-100133f4-75cb-4b74-8e25-10b4c42b5463.png)

 **Figure 4**.
 Hybrid gain overtime for the four simulated scenarios for the six traits simulated in a multitrait framework.
 The hybrid gain is plotted as a mean of the hybrids for each cycle.
 Each line represents the hybrid gain for the 50 replicates.
 CONV: A conventional sweet corn breeding program with phenotypic selection.
 CONVGS:  A conventional sweet corn breeding program with genomic selection.
 DHGS: A sweet corn breeding program with double-haploid and genomic selection.
-EH: ear heigth, LA: leaf angle, EL: ear length, EW: ear width, KRN: kernel row number, and GRM: germination.
+EL: Ear length.
+EW: Ear width.
+TPF: tip fill.
+KRN: kernel row number.
+CUR: curvature.
+SOL: solidity.

 ## 4. Conclusion